davido912/voucher_api/README.md

 ```

 ### Project Composition
 This entire project is containerised and runs via Docker.
-Two custom built images are used
+Two custom built images (hosted on Dockerhu) are used
 for the API container and the Airflow container (respectively found in `airflow_cfg` and in the `api_endpoint` directory).
 The postgres databases use the official image.